 The extent of exposure management is in line with internal risk appetite and limits determined by the Group risk management and reviewed on a regular basis.
 The Group uses a mixture of one-to-one relationships (for fair value hedging), as well as many-to-many macro hedging (for cash flow hedging).
-The hedge ratio is calculated by analysing the relationship between the quantity of the hedging instrument and the quantity of the hedged item in terms of their relative weighting.
+The hedge ratio is calculated by analysing the relationship between the quantity of the hedged item in terms of their relative weighting.
 For fair value hedges the hedge ratio is calculated as 1:1, whereas for cash flow hedges the ratio is 0.48:1.